 An Australian study showed that nuisance barking is most common in younger dogs, especially herding breeds.
 But many young Labradors and other breeds bark more than their owners would like too.
 Barking at night, and early waking are both common problem behaviors in all puppies and young dogs.
 And can re-occur in elderly dogs too.
 So it’s important for all pet parents and neighbors of pet parents, to have coping strategies.

 This article will help you to deal with a dog that is barking, and help to restore peace to your household.
 And maybe even to your street.
 But before we look at how to stop dogs barking at night, let’s take a look at why it happens in the first place.

 Why Do Dogs Bark At Night?

 If your dog won’t stop barking at night, you are probably thinking “I don’t care why the dog is barking – just tell me how to make it stop!”
 That’s understandable, but knowing why your dog is barking is an important part of resolving the problem.
-Dogs may bark at night for a number of different reasons:
+The reasons why dogs bark at night vary.
+Dogs may bark at night for a number of different reasons.